 The current projects within the Patient Experience Team are outlined below.
 If you would like further information on any of them please contact Sarah Wright, Improvement Support Manager.

-- The NHS Quality Checkers programme
+- NHS Quality Checking

 - Learning Disability Experience Based Co-Design

 - Maternity support for parents with learning disabilities